 GOLFERS from across the globe will be descending upon Carnoustie Country in May to compete in the Carnoustie Country Classic.

-Organisers have revealed that, although the majority of entries are from golfers in the UK, golfers from as far afield as Denmark, Germany and the USA have also entered this popular tournament.
+Organisers have revealed that, although the majority of entries are from golfers in the UK, golfers from as far afield as Denmark, Germany and the USA have also entered.

 Danish golfer John Kreiner has competed in four Carnoustie Country Classics and is counting down the days to this year’s tournament.